Skip to main content

 Martin Luther King, Jr. Poster Exhibition

-The Alexandria Black History Museum with the Office of Historic Alexandria sponsors an annual Student Poster Exhibition for Alexandria City Public School students, grades 2-5.
+The Alexandria Black History Museum, part of the Office of Historic Alexandria, sponsors an annual Student Poster Exhibition with Alexandria City Public School students, grades 2-5.

 I have the audacity to believe that peoples everywhere can have three meals a day for their bodies, education, and culture for their minds, and dignity, equality, and freedom for their spirits…